Join Our Mailing List

 For more than 30 years Mike Heck has fished Pennsylvania’s Cumberland Valley, learning the art of fly fishing on some of the hardest and most famous spring creeks in the country.
 With a degree in forestry from Penn State University, professional trout guide Heck understands the complex interaction of foliage, insect, and stream.
 He is the author of Spring Creek Strategies, the co-author of Tying Dry Flies and Keystone Fly Fishing, and has had articles published in Fly FishermanAmerican Angler, and Fish and Fly magazines.
 Heck has also appeared on Road Trip USA, a Discovery channel television show that aired across Europe.
 He is an innovative fly tyer, with several patterns credited to his name.
 His signature fly patterns are used worldwide and when not tying Heck guides on the Falling Springs, Big Spring, Letort, Yellow Breeches and other great trout streams in south central Pennsylvania.

 Gabriella Hoffman is a freelance media strategist, podcaster, columnist, and 2019 Professional Outdoor Media Association Pinnacle Award recipient.
 Her writings have appeared in Field & Stream, Outdoor Life, Sporting Classics Daily/Sporting Classics Magazine, The Virginia Sportsman, and other national publications.
 She hosts the weekly “District of Conservation” podcast and is a Senior Fellow with the Independent Women’s Forum.
-Hoffman wil be a special guest and Lead Angler at this year’s Beyond the Cast Women’s Fly Fishing Symposium.
+Hoffman will be a special guest speaker at this year’s Beyond the Cast Women’s Fly Fishing Symposium.

 His father introduced Steve Maldonado of Evergreen, Colorado, to the outdoors as a child, and he has been fishing ever since.
 He is an Umpqua Signature Fly Designer with numerous patterns to his credit, including Maldo’s Trico, Maldo’s PMD Emerger, and Maldonado’s Jungle Junkie.
 He is also a pro staffer with Semperfli, Regal Vise, Scientific Anglers, Ahrex Hooks, and Solarez.
 A huge saltwater angling fan, Maldonado has fished all over the United States as well as Belize, Brazil, Argentina, Chile, Mexico, and Canada.
 He is passionate about fly fishing and fly tying and teaching others to match the hatch and learn to tie flies.

 Montana native Julie Mattson began fly fishing and tying when she was just 10 years old.
-In 2022 Mattson competed in the first-ever USA Women's Fly Fishing Nationals held in Colorado, winning a silver team medal and landing a spot on the national team.
-She competed in the first-ever women's fly fishing world competition in Norway, was a member of the women's team when they took home the bronze medal at the second women's world competition in Canada in September 2023, and is currently preparing for her next world competition in Czech Republic in May 2024.
-Mattson has been a guide and outfitter for over 25 years in Montana, Alaska, and Oklahoma.
-Although she guides (at The HookUp Fly Shop) in Southeast Alaska during the summer, Mattson actually owns and operates On The Rivers Fly Fishing Company in Southeast Oklahoma on the Lower Mountain Fork River.
-She volunteers with Reel Girls, Casting for Recovery, Boy Scouts, and Project Healing Waters Fly Fishing and is a mentor for The Mayfly Project.
+Now a seasoned expert with more than 25 years of fly angling experience, Mattson competed in the first-ever USA Women's Fly Fishing Nationals held in Colorado in 2022, winning a silver team medal and landing a spot on the national team.
+She and the women's team competed in the first-ever women's fly fishing world competition in Norway, brought home the bronze from the second women's world competition in Canada in 2023, and clinched fourth place in the Czech Republic in 2024.
+Mattson has been a guide and outfitter in Montana, Alaska, and Oklahoma for decades; today she guides in Southeast Alaska during the summer and owns and operates On The Rivers Fly Fishing Company in Southeast Oklahoma on the Lower Mountain Fork River.
+She volunteers with Reel Girls, Boy Scouts, and Project Healing Waters and is a mentor for The Mayfly Project.

 Wayne McGee‘s lifelong dream has been to run a world-class fishing operation on a prolific river system in Alaska’s Bristol Bay.
 Luckily for his many clients, McGee’s dream came true!
 For the past 18 years, McGee has fished across Alaska–including his “home water,” the Alagnak River, where you’ll find his Alaska Trophy Adventures Lodge.
 McGee doesn’t limit his fishing to Alaska, though: he has pursued everything from tigerfish and Nile perch in the Congo and Nile Rivers of Africa, to Atlantic salmon and sea trout in Norway and Scotland.
 In a former life McGee owned a charter boat company based in Senegal, West Africa, where he chased blue marlin, tuna, and sailfish.
 Today his heart is firmly fixed in Alaska’s Bristol Bay and the wild Alagnak River–and he’s eager to share the region’s beauty and bounty with you!